MikeThomson/PowerDDNS/README.md

 	$pddns = new \PowerDDNS\PowerDDNS($auth, $backend);
 	$pddns->endpoint();

 TODO
 ----
 - Implement a BIND backend
 - Fix all the todos in the code
 - Finish implementing tests
+- Implement the full protocol, not just what's needed

 Credit
 ------